CheckoutFinland/psp-api/docs/README.md

 checkout-stamp | string | Merchant provided stamp checkout-reference | string | Merchant provided reference checkout-transaction-id | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
-It is needed for other actions such as refund or payment information query checkout-status | string | Payment status, either ok or fail checkout-provider | string | The payment method provider the client used signature | string | HMAC signature calculated from other parameter
+It is needed for other actions such as refund or payment information query checkout-status | string | Payment status, either `ok`, `pending`, or `fail`.
+Pending transactions should eventually be reported as successful or failed via the callbacks, or if not provided, using the redirect URLs. checkout-provider | string | The payment method provider the client used signature | string | HMAC signature calculated from other parameter